The office of First Lady Melania Trump has been noticeably quiet

 "Each of them have evolved into the role on their timetable, and each has made a difference," McBride said.
 "Mrs. Trump will find her footing in her own way to have an impact as well."

-Melania Trump has said she, too, would advocate for the rights of women and children and would also make cyberbullying awareness one of her causes.
+Melania Trump has said she, too, would advocate for the rights of women and children and would also make cyberbullying awareness one of her causes, though her office has not yet announced her official causes.

 Just before their respective husbands' inaugurations, Michelle Obama enjoyed an approval rating of 68 percent, Laura Bush 56 percent and Hillary Clinton 59 percent, according to Gallup.